-A divorce involving a stockbroker or a wealth advisor now brings unique issues to a divorce that did not exist before the relatively new case of In re Marriage of Finby (2014) 222 CAL.APP.
+A divorce involving a stockbroker or a wealth advisor brings unique issues to an Orange County divorce that did not exist before the relatively new case of In re Marriage of Finby (2014) 222 CAL.APP.
 4TH 977.
 The Orange County Family law court in Finby held that there could be a value to a stockbroker’s/wealthy advisor’s “Book of Business.”
 In other words, the court may characterize a “Book of Business” as an asset in the divorce.
 If a court values a “Book of Business” at $1,000,000, the stockbroker/wealth advisor would be required to pay his spouse 50% of that sum or $500,000 in after tax dollars.
 The Finby court did not find that there was a value but rather that there could be a value.
-The court did not provide detailed instructions as to how to determine if there was a value or how to calculate the value if one existed.
-Litigants are left to speculate as to what an Orange County divorce court or the appellate court will affirm or reverse relative to the value of a book of business and the methodology used to determine the value.
+The court did not provide detailed guidance as to how to determine if there was a value or how to calculate the value if one existed.
+Litigants are left to speculate as to what and how to value a book of business.

-Some large brokerages pay brokers/wealth advisors to move their “book of business” to the new firm.
-The payment is in the form of a loan forgivable over a three to eleven year period.
-The amount of the loan relates to the unique characteristics of a ‘book of business’ in question and how the brokerage evaluates the future profit it will earn on a “Book of Business.”
+Some brokerages pay brokers/wealth advisors to move their “book of business” to the new firm.
+The payments are in the form of a loan forgivable over a three to eleven year period.
+The amount of the loan relates to the unique characteristics of the “book of business” and how the brokerage evaluates the future profit it will earn.

 The forgivable loan may be called if the stockbroker/ wealth advisor is no longer employed by the brokerage or if he or she fails to meet the performance requirements.
 Any debt forgiveness is taxable and results in a 1099 being issued to the stockbroker/ wealth advisor.
 In other words, the individual will have phantom income in the year of any debt forgiveness.
 He or she will pay tax on income they did not receive in that year.

 The valuation in an Orange County divorce may be based on a capitalization of earnings approach or a rule of thumb approach, both of which have theoretical deficiencies.
 The rule of thumb approach may value a “book of business” at a multiple of one to four times the trialing 12 months of qualified earnings.
-A valuation should address a number of potential discounts; tax on the debt forgiveness, risk that the loan will have to be repaid, compensation to a junior associate to monitor the book, etc.
+A valuation may should address a number of potential discounts; tax on the debt forgiveness, risk that the loan will have to be repaid, compensation to a junior associate to service the clients and monitor the revenue.

 Venture Capital Funds/ Private Equity In Orange County Divorces

-Our lawyers have represented partners in venture capital funds and private equity funds.
+Our lawyers have represented partners in venture capital funds, hedge funds, and private equity funds.
 Partners in these funds generally own interests in the companies into which the funds invest their client’s money, called portfolio companies.
-The investment may be a result of the fund investing its own money or a result of a partner investing his money individually.
+The investment may be a result of the fund investing its own money and a result of a partner investing his money individually.

 A partner may also share in the carried interest called “the carry.”
-The carry is a share of the profits of an investment paid to the fund who manages the investment.
+The carry is a share of the profits of an investment paid to the fund who manages the investments.
 The carry is a performance fee, paying the fund for enhancing performance and is not taxed as ordinary income.
 The amount of the carry varies with the type of investment and with the specific venture fund.
-The carry may vary from 15% to 44%.
+The carry may vary from 12% to 44%.
 The most common percentage has been 20% in the past. the fees have decreased in recent years.

 The actual formula for distribution of funds from investments varies but a common formula is 1) return invested principal to investors and the fund; 2) pay investors their “preferred return” or “hurdle rate” which is typically 6% to 9%; and 3) allocate the remaining distributions 20% (carry) to the manager and 80% to the investors.